-Students who have completed in a semester a minimum load of 12 graded semester hours of degree credit, exclusive of PBS courses, and who have earned a grade point average of 3.300 or better are eligible in that semester for the Dean's List.

-The Dean's List is distinguished by three categories: Honors List-recognizes achievement of a semester average between 3.300 and 3.599; High Honors List - recognizes achievement of a semester average between 3.600 and 3.799; and Highest Honors List - recognizes achievement of a semester average 3.800 or above.
+Matriculated students who have completed in a fall, spring, or summer semester a minimum load of 12 graded hours of degree credit and who have earned a grade point average of 3.30 or better are eligible in that semester for the Dean's List.
+The minimum load must be attained from University of Maine System institutions.
+The Dean's List is distinguished by three categories: Honors List recognizes achievement of a semester average between 3.300 and 3.599; High Honors List recognizes achievement of a semester average between 3.600 and 3.799; Highest Honors List recognizes achievement of a semester average of 3.800 or above.

-Students who were not eligible for the Dean's List at the time of final grading due to having classes graded with NP or I, and who later complete those classes and now meet the requirements, may contact the Registrar and request to be added to the Dean's List retroactively.
+Students who were not eligible for the Dean's List at the time of final grading due to having glasses graded with an NP or I, and who later complete those classes and now meet the requirements, may contact the Registrar and request to be added to the Dean's List retroactively.